 Reducing total load approach

 Many chronic pain problems lack a definitive treatment that will work for all patients.
 At Piedmont we take the view that each case is unique, and that by dealing with every aspect of a patient’s well being.
 This holistic approach starts with providing patients with information on how they can help themselves, proper nutrition, individualized exercise prescriptions, and other management techniques such as physical therapy, bracing, and the use of non-opiate medications.

-Whats more we have a wide range of other treatments that are often beneficial, including regenerative therapies such as Prolotherapy, Platelet Rich Plasma, and Stem Cell injections.
+Whats more we have a wide range of other treatments that are often beneficial, including regenerative therapies such as Prolotherapy, Platelet Rich Plasma, and Medicinal Signaling Cell injections.
 In each instance we are focused on strengthening weak or loose ligaments and associated tissues with the goal of reducing and improving function.
 The good news is that in the vast majority of cases these treatments work.
 Furthermore, we have specialized testing methods such as Diagnostic Musculoskeletal Ultrasound that helps us to identify exactly which ligaments or tissues need care.